 A crown reduction is the most expensive prune of all.
 On average it will cost $1,100 to reduce the crown of a medium-sized tree.
 This is because the outer edges of the tree need to be reached.
 This is very time-consuming as you can imagine trying to reach the hardest to get to the part of the tree over the whole tree, as opposed to just removing one of the tree’s lower branches.

 Dead wood removal

 Pruning aimed at getting rid of dead or decaying branches will cost anything between $250 to $750 for a medium-sized tree.
 This is the most common type of pruning and probably one that you will need to budget for every few years if you have trees in your yard.
 Removing deadwood reduces the burden on an otherwise healthy tree to encourage new offshoots.
 It can also be done to eliminate the chances of the deadwood falling off in bad weather and becoming dangerous projectiles.

 A canopy lift is a process of removing the lower branches of a tree to essentially raise the canopy of the tree further off the ground.
 Generally, this is one of the cheaper trimming jobs and will cost you $420 on average.

 This is great for letting more light through to your home or onto your lawn to encourage grass growth.

 Difference Between Pruning and Trimming

 Both pruning and trimming are essential to tree maintenance activities that you will need to do or have someone do for you.
-Trimming refers to cutting off sections of a tree to keep a certain shape or provide clearance for an aerial powerline, nearby structures, or to reduce the crown density for various reasons.
+Trimming refers to cutting off sections of a tree to keep a certain shape or provide clearance for an aerial powerline, or nearby structures, or to reduce the crown density for various reasons.
 On the other hand, pruning is mainly done to improve the health of a tree by getting rid of damaged, dry or diseased branches and other limbs.
 Pruning is, therefore, more reactionary while trimming is done based on needs or as scheduled.